 Zheng Yan

-Zheng Yan translates as "original rock".
-In 1999 the Chinese government designated the Zhengyan area of the Wuyi Mountains as the Wuyi World Heritage Reserve.
+Zheng Yan (正岩) translates as "true rock".
+In 1999, the Chinese government designated the Zhengyan area of the Wuyi Mountains as the Wuyi World Heritage Reserve.
 Indeed, this area has many original tea cultivars that farmers should strive to preserve.
-Zhengyan teas tend to be higher in price since all the teas there are organic — the government prohibits pesticides on the grounds of the Zhengyan Reserve.
+Zhengyan teas tend to be higher in price since all the teas there are organic — the government prohibits the use of pesticides on the grounds of the Zhengyan Reserve.
 Furthermore, the climate here is optimal for tea growing since there is a good amount of rainfall and fog year-round.
 If you wish to try premium yancha but don't know where to start, we recommend trying teas from the Zhengyan area.
 Retailers will often market these as Zhengyan tea, Zhengshan tea (original mountain), or Natural Reserve tea.

 Shi Ru "Stone Milk" Wuyi Oolong

 Within the Zheng Yan area itself, there is a place farmers call Three Pits and Two Gullies.
 This name refers to Huiyuan Pit, Niulan Pit, Daoshui Pit, Liuxiang Gully, and Wuyuan Gully.
-Many tea enthusiasts seek out tea specifically from this area as they believe it is the most original source of yancha.
-Teas, however, are rarely labeled as being from this area, so you'll have to do a bit of investigating first.
+Many tea enthusiasts seek out tea from this area, as it is the most authentic source of yancha.
+Teas, however, are often mislabeled as being from this area, so you'll have to do a bit of investigating first.

 The prime Wuyi Mountain tea growing area has 39 peaks, 72 caves, and 99 cliffs.